AlexHVillalpando/weatherApp/README.md

 Documentación de la API consumida: https://openweathermap.org/current

-Desarrollado usando React en javascript + jws
+Desarrollado usando React en javascript + JWS

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.